STCM140

 NO CLASS

-Week 11: March 31 - April 2 — Social graphics & accessibility
+Week 11: March 31 - April 2 — Brand kits and style guides

-• Topic: Social cards, call-to-actions (CTAs), and the necessity of alt text
+• Tue: Social cards, call-to-actions (CTAs), and alt text as a design requirement

-• Focus: Designing for accessibility and mobile screens
+• Thu: Designing for accessibility and mobile — color contrast, font size, screen readers

 Week 13: April 14-16 — Final project workshop